-The Company issues both nonqualified and incentive stock options; however, incentive stock options comprise a significant portion of outstanding stock options.
-The tax benefits associated with incentive stock options are unpredictable, as they are predicated upon an award recipient triggering an event that disqualifies the award and that then results in a tax deduction to the Company.
+Prior to 2012, the Company issued both non-qualified and incentive stock options; however, the Company no longer issues incentive stock options.
+The tax benefits associated with the outstanding incentive stock options are unpredictable, as they are predicated upon an award recipient triggering an event that disqualifies the award and that then results in a tax deduction to the Company.
 Share-based payment accounting guidance requires that these tax benefits be recorded at the time of the triggering event.
 The triggering events for each option holder are not easily projected.
 In order to estimate the tax benefits related to incentive stock options, the Company makes many assumptions and estimates, including the number of incentive stock options that will be exercised during the period by U.S. employees, the number of incentive stock options that will be disqualified during the period and the fair market value of the Company's stock price on the exercise dates.
 Each of these items is subject to significant uncertainty.
 Additionally, a significant portion of the tax benefits related to disqualified incentive stock options is accounted for as an increase to equity (additional paid-in capital) rather than as a reduction in income tax expense.
 Although all such benefits continue to be realized through the Company's tax filings, this accounting treatment has the effect of increasing tax expense and reducing net income.
-For example, the Company realized a tax benefit of \$6.7 million during the year ended December 31, 2011 related to disqualified dispositions of incentive stock options; however, only \$1.2 million of such amount was recorded as a reduction in income tax expense.
+For example, the Company realized a tax benefit of \$7.6 million during the year ended December 31, 2012 related to disqualified dispositions of incentive stock options; however, only \$1.7 million of such amount was recorded as a reduction in income tax expense.

-Under the terms of the ANSYS, Inc. Long-Term Incentive Plan, in the first quarter of 2011 and 2010, the Company granted 92,500 and 80,500 performance-based restricted stock units, respectively.
+Under the terms of the ANSYS, Inc. Long-Term Incentive Plan, in the first quarter of 2012, 2011 and 2010, the Company granted 100,000, 92,500 and 80,500 performance-based restricted stock units, respectively.
 Vesting of the full award or a portion thereof is based on the Company's performance as measured by total shareholder return relative to the median percentage appreciation of the NASDAQ Composite Index over a specified measurement period, subject to each participant's continued employment with the Company through the conclusion of the measurement period.
 The measurement period for the restricted stock units granted pursuant to the Long-Term Incentive Plan is a three-year period beginning January 1 of the year of the grant.
 Each restricted stock unit relates to one share of the Company's common stock.
-The value of each restricted stock unit granted in 2011 was estimated on the grant date to be \$32.05 and the value of each restricted stock unit granted in 2010 was estimated on the grant date to be \$25.00.
-The estimate of the grant date value of the restricted stock units was made using a Monte Carlo lattice pricing model.
+The estimated grant-date value of each restricted stock unit granted in 2012, 2011 and 2010 was \$33.16, \$32.05 and \$25.00, respectively.
+The estimate of the grant-date value of the restricted stock units was made using a Monte Carlo simulation model.
 The determination of the fair value of the awards was affected by the grant date and a number of variables, each of which has been identified in the chart below.
 Share-based compensation expense based on the fair value of the award is being recorded from the grant date through the conclusion of the three-year measurement period.
+On December 31, 2012, employees earned 76,500 restricted stock units, which will be issued in the first quarter of 2013.